microsoft/private-benchmarking/utils/TTP_TEE_files/Readme.md

 ## License

 This project is licensed under the MIT License.
+See the individual Python files for the full license text.